wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 ## Removing Elements

 If you want to be alerted when your code tries to remove an element that is not in the set, use `remove()`.
-Otherwise, `discard()` provides a good alternative:
+Otherwise, `discard()` provides a suitable alternative:

 ```python
 >>> s = {1, 2, 3}